huggingface/evaluate/metrics/trec_eval/README.md

 ## Metric Description

-The TREC Eval metric combines a number of information retrieval metrics such as precision and nDCG.
+The TREC Eval metric combines a number of information retrieval metrics such as precision and normalized Discounted Cumulative Gain (nDCG).
 It is used to score rankings of retrieved documents with reference values.

 ## How to Use
 ```Python